almac777/shell-scripts/README.md

 ## Docker Networks

-Create a docker network and give it a name
+Create a docker network and give it a name.
+Other containers can be plugged into this network, so they can find each other via IPs.

 ```
-docker network create --subnet 172.19.0.2/16 default-database
+docker network create --subnet <SUBNET, e.g.: 172.19.0.0/16> docker-subnet
 ```